-The Lengha is very popular in Bollywood
+The Lengha is very popular in Bollywood.

-The Lengha (also known as Ghagra Choli) is one of the most popular South-Asian outfits on the market and also proven to be very popular with South-Asian brides.
+The Lengha (also known as Ghagra Choli) is one of the most popular South-Asian outfits on the market and has also proven to be very popular with South-Asian brides.

 There are four main fittings, which are available in the Lengha (lehnga or lehenga), which are: A-cut, straight cut, Umbrella cut and fish cut.

 You can have any colour in these outfits and you can alter the dress style.
 You can also choose how heavy you want the embroidery or how light you want it on these types of Lengha.

 These colours are classed as traditional bridal colours especially red as it signifies the status of an Indian bride and also the fact that most brides do still like to keep an element of tradition.

-The materials that the Lengha can be generally be made in are crepe, net and satin (satin probably being a more traditional choice).
+The materials that the Lengha can generally be made in include crepe, net and satin (satin probably being a more traditional choice).
 The richer materials are silk and brocade (a favourite with the Mughal King Akhbar).

 Various embroideries are used on Lenghas to give them that extra dazzle.
 Common ones are bead and crystal work, Swarovski crystals, Zardosi (gold and silver thread work) and “sitara” (sequence work) has proved to be very popular embroidery amongst many.